 HAŞDEU, Bogdan Petriceicu (himself wrote Hasdeu, born as Tadeu Hâjdău).
 Cristineştii, Hotinului Bessarabia (now Kerstentsi in Ukraina) 26.2.1838 — Cîmpína 25.8.1907.
 Romanian Historian, Linguist and Author interested in Sanskrit.
-Son of the luminary Alexandru Hâjdeu, who had read Bopp’s comparative grammar and encouraged his son to linguistic studies.
-Studies at Chişinau and Harkiv (degree in Law), according to Bănăţeanu also Sanskrit at Lwów.
-Fought in Crimean war and came to Romania as a deserter of Imperial (Russian) army.
-After a while as judge in Cahul became teacher and librarian in Iaşi in 1858, in 1863 moved to Bucharest and concentrated on literary work.
+Born in Russian empire of a Moldovan boyar family, son of the luminary Alexandru Hâjdeu.
+His father had read Bopp’s comparative grammar and encouraged his son to linguistic studies.
+Studies at Chişinau and Harkiv (degree in Law), according to Bănăţeanu also Sanskrit at the then Austrian Lemberg (Lviv).
+He participated in the in Crimean war and came to Romania as a deserter of Imperial (Russian) army.
+After a while as judge in Cahul became high school teacher and librarian in Iaşi in 1858, in 1863 moved to Bucharest and concentrated on literary work.
 From 1900 Professor at Bucureşti University, mainly taught philosophy.
-According to Bănăţeanu he lectured comparative linguistics before 1874, when the course was cancelled, and became its Professor in 1878 (in Bucureşti?), acc. to Stati from 1874 Professor of comparative philology at Bucureşti, from 1878 also member of Romanian Academy.
+According to Bănăţeanu he lectured comparative linguistics before 1874, when the course was cancelled, and became its Professor in 1878 (in Bucureşti?), according to Stati from 1874 Professor of comparative philology at Bucureşti.
+From 1878 also member of Romanian Academy.
 In 1873 and in 1886 he is styled Professor at Bucureşti University.

 – Etymologicum Magnum Romaniae.
 1-3.
 Bucureşti 1886-98; Cuvente den Batrini.
 1-3.
-1878-81; etc.
+1878-81; many further works and articles.

 – Edited: Arhiva historică a României.
 1-4.
 1864ff.

 Sources: Banateanu, Indo-Asian Cult.
 7:3, 1959, 276-278 & Visva-Bh.
 Quart.
 27, 1961-62, 245f.; S. N. Ionesco, Who Was Who in 20th century Romania.
 N.Y.
 1994; S. Stati, Lex. gramm.
 1996, 395f.; *Dictionarul literaturii Române.
 Bucur.
-1979, 424-430, with three photos and numerous further references to Romanian sources; Wikipedia with photo (more details in *Romanian version).
+1979, 424-430, with three photos and numerous further references to Romanian sources; Wikipedia with photo (more details and another photo in *Romanian version).

 Last Updated on 3 months by Admin